 Similarly, trucking to Europe via the China/Russia route (Manzhouli border) is also experiencing the same issue due to the increased control measures implemented.

-The Malaysian government has extended the Recovery Movement Control (RMC) until 31 March 2021.
-Movement of goods in and out of the country must adhere to the RMCO standard operating procedure.
+The Malaysian government has announced nationwide Movement Control Order (MCO) starting May 12, 2021, till June 7, 2021.
+Movement of goods in and out of the country must adhere to the MCO standard operating procedure.
 We do not see any impact on domestic and cross border transportation.

 The situation and border control measures in most of these countries are evolving rapidly as the COVID-19 situation continues to change.
 We are closely monitoring the situation and will provide further updates on this page.